 NOTE: Students enrolling in this program are required to purchase their own laptop.
 For specific hardware and software requirements for this program click here.

-Operations management is the core functional area of any business.
-Operations managers obtain, develop and manage the resources required to deliver goods and services to clients.
+Supply chain and operations management is the core functional area of any business.
+Supply chain and operations managers obtain, develop and manage the resources required to deliver goods and services to clients.
 This includes contributing to key decisions involving:

-Production planning and scheduling
+Operations planning and scheduling

 Supply chain management